cimug-org/cim-compare/README.md

 ## Enterprise Architect XMI Export Procedures

-The term “target” is used to describe some current (or later) version of the CIM that is to be the target of the comparison.
-The term “baseline” is used to describe the **historical** model against which the “target” model is to be compared to by **cim-compare** to determine what has changed.

 The procedure to perform an export of an EA model in an **XMI 1.1** compliant format is as follows (screenshots taken from EA v15.1):

 1. In Enterprise Architect load the “baseline” (or older) model and select the top-level package of the model as shown.